Prohelion/prohelion.github.io/docs/Motor_Controllers/WaveSculptor200/User_Manual/20_Mounting.md

 Although the Prohelion WaveSculptor is rated for use in water spray environments, it is preferable to locate the controller in an area that won't be directly impacted with water jets coming in through the grille of your car at highway speeds.
 Locating the WaveSculptor in the engine bay area is fine, but try to keep it out of the most exposed areas.

-The Wavesculptor should ideally be mounted in a horizontal position, but vertical mount is also acceptable if the long axis of the controller is horizontal.
+The WaveSculptor should ideally be mounted in a horizontal position, but vertical mount is also acceptable if the long axis of the controller is horizontal.
 Do not mount the controller with the long axis vertical (ie, conduit exiting top or bottom) as water may pool in the end areas of the controller and eventually seep into the interior.
 This position will also trap air in the cooling system.

 ![mounting illustration](images/mounting_axis.png)